I tried translating an entire Word document with the Cloud Translation API

 共鳴結界 Reso-Barrier

-5.2 Upload the TSV to Cloud Storage and Create the Glossary Resource
+5.2 Uploading the TSV to Cloud Storage and Creating the Glossary Resource

-Rather than uploading the TSV directly, you first place it in Cloud Storage and then create the glossary resource by specifying that GCS URI.
+Rather than uploading the TSV directly to create the glossary resource, you first place it in Cloud Storage and then specify that GCS URI to create the resource.

 Create the bucket in the same us-central1 region as the glossary.